Scholarships are largely honorific and bursaries are means-tested.

 What is Bedales looking for when assessing bursary applicants?

 Bedales seeks to support children who display the strength of character that Bedalians would admire and who show a willingness to make the most of the range of opportunities available at the school.
-Candidates will also need to display an existing talent or clear potential in at least one of the following areas: academic; music; drama; dance; art; design or sport.
-All bursaries are means-tested.
+Candidates will normally be seeking entry into Block 1 (year 7), Block 3 (year 9) or Sixth Form, but other entry points may be possible depending on circumstances.

 What is the impact of providing bursaries?

-The provision of bursaries gives more young people the chance to benefit from the transformational opportunity a Bedales education can provide, and provides healthy diversity within the school’s student population.
+The provision of fully and part-funded bursaries gives more young people the chance to benefit from the transformational opportunity of a Bedales education, and provides healthy diversity within the school’s student population.

-The impact of supporting a child to come to Bedales can be far reaching.
+The impact of offering fully-funded support can be far reaching.
 Family members and young people in their home community often aspire to follow in their footsteps.
 All students at Bedales will experience local, national and international awareness projects which builds further their inspiration and determination to make a real difference in the world.

 After students leave Bedales and begin their adult lives, those who have received bursary support are often inclined to help children growing up with similar challenges to the ones they faced.
 They know what a difference being given one chance can make and are equipped with the capability and passion to help many others.

-How does a successful applicant manage the transition between their home life and Bedales?
+How does a pupil on a full bursary manage the transition between their home life and Bedales?